 Stackt Market, an ever-evolving mix of shops, event spaces and community programming, supports 2SLGBTQ+ businesses, creators and artists throughout the year.
 This June, Stackt hosts the 2nd edition of STACKT's summer BACKYARD festival series as well as the Black+Indigenous Vendor Market in July.

 National Indigenous History Month

 June shines a spotlight on the distinct cultures, contributions and achievements of First Nations, Inuit and Métis Peoples.

-This year, National Indigenous Peoples Day falls on June 21 and is marked by a Sunrise Ceremony at Nathan Phillips Square.
+National Indigenous Peoples Day falls on June 21, marked by a Sunrise Ceremony at Nathan Phillips Square.
 Did you know that the 3D Toronto sign in front of Toronto City Hall features a traditional medicine wheel—an emblem of North American Indigenous cultural values and spirituality?

-Toronto experiences its first ever 2-Spirited Pow Wow this year, hosted by 2-Spirited People of the First Nations, and, after a two-year hiatus, Fort York National Historic Site is again home to the Indigenous Arts Festival.
+Fort York National Historic Site is again home to the Indigenous Arts Festival.
 The event features the Na-Me-Res Traditional Pow Wow showcasing traditional and contemporary Indigenous music, dancers, drummers and performers, as well as an Indigenous Artisans Market.
-The Indigenous Food Market will continue every Wednesday through the summer, serving Indigenous and Indigenous-fusion foods, along with music, talks and performances.

 On an ongoing basis, Fort York provides space for community art that explores Indigenous identities, such as the Queering Place Earth Art Installation, which engages 2SQTBIPOC Artists in Residence to plant and tend a nurturing and healing medicine wheel garden.